- What is the difference between On Demand v. On Time online community screenings?

 more than 100 people. $400

 There are three steps to join Bullfrog Communities streaming: (1) sign up with email to send yourself an activation link; (2) click the activation link in the email we send to you; and (3) create your user password.
+You may not be required to join to access your screening room.

 There are three ways to accomplish the FIRST STEP.